 Whilst the process of employing team members can be a difficult one, the work doesn’t stop there.
 Onboarding your new members of staff is vital to ensure they are aware of company processes and goals and are fully prepared to fulfill their role as expected.

-Whilst often confused with orientation, onboarding is an ongoing activity that can last up to 12 months.
+Whilst often confused with orientation, onboarding is an ongoing activity that lasts the first three months of a new employee’s tenure.

 A good onboarding process enables your staff member to not only integrate themselves into the working environment quickly but also have the best chance to succeed in their job.